Alternative Dairy Startups Disrupt the Dairy Industry

 Oats Aren’t Just for Oatmeal

 If you thought the hipster love affair with avocado toast was out of control, let us introduce you to the nearly 30-year-old Swedish company Oatly, which caused widespread anxiety last year when New York cafes ran out of its oat-based milk for the latte crowd.
-Oatly is made by blending oats with water, tossing in some enzymes, cooking the slurry, then removing the fibers.
+Oatly is made by blending oats with water, tossing in some enzymes, cooking the slurry, then removing the bran (which is the loose shells from the oats), while leaving the loose fibers in the product.
 The company recently opened a processing plant in New Jersey to build further on its growing popularity.
 How popular?
 Oatly posted sales of $110 million in 2018, up from $68 million a year earlier, Bloomberg reported.
 The company expects 2019 to be better than a double espresso with a shot of oat milk, with sales doubling to about $230 million.

 Again, there is no lack of competitors.
 Dallas-based Mooala has raised $5 million for its lines of alternative dairy milks that include not only oat milk and almond milk, but banana milk, which mixes pureed bananas and roasted sunflower seeds with cinnamon and salt.